 A document management system (DMS) is essential for modern businesses, streamlining the creation, modification, and management of documents like PDFs, images, and emails.
-It saves time, reduces clutter, and enhances collaboration by automating processes and organizing documents for easy retrieval.
+It saves time, reduces clutter, and enhances collaboration by automating processes and organizing documents for easy retrieval; in fact, a recent survey found that 85% of workers said automation tools boosted collaboration across teams.
 Whether cloud-based or on-premises, a DMS improves productivity and secures sensitive information, making it a valuable tool for any organization.
+In this guide, we'll explore what document management systems are, the benefits they provide, the different types available, key features to prioritize, and how to choose and implement the right solution for your organization.

 What is document management?

-- Organized and appropriately tagged documents can be more easily retrieved – another time-saver that will also reduce frustration among your employees and clients.
+- Organized and appropriately tagged documents can be more easily retrieved – a time-saver that reduces frustration among employees and clients.
+Research shows that automation tools improve the overall employee experience, with nearly 90% of users reporting higher job satisfaction.

 - Automated processes can also capture metadata, help validate and verify your documents, and classify them, improving employee workflows and enhancing collaboration capabilities.

-- Built-in security features can help you set access and permission rules and see when documents have been viewed, shared, and edited.
+- With accelerating privacy regulation cited by Gartner as the top emerging risk for organizations, a DMS's built-in security features can help you set access and permission rules and see when documents have been viewed, shared, and edited.

 - Document management also allows you to backup previously paper-based files, as well as digital files like emails, so they don't get lost.